 - Rigid board

 - Vapor barriers

-It’s worth remembering that each of these types of insulation will come with pros and cons.
-These tend to vary in price, and will all be best suited for different stages of barndominium development.
+It’s worth remembering that each type of insulation will have pros and cons.
+These tend to vary in price and will all be best suited for different stages of barndominium development.

 Spray foam insulation

 Spray foam arguably offers the best coverage out of all the insulation methods.
 This is typically inserted through a hole in the cavity wall after you’ve built your barndominium.
-There are two different types of spray foam insulation for you to choose from: closed-cell foam and open-cell foam.
+You can choose from two different types of spray foam insulation: closed-cell foam and open-cell foam.

-Closed-cell foam tends to be the preferred insulation of choice for metal buildings such as barndominiums.
-This is because it expands less than open-cell foam, and provides a vapor barrier for your home.
+The closed-cell foam tends to be the preferred insulation of choice for metal buildings such as barndominiums.
+This is because it expands less than open-cell foam and provides a vapor barrier for your home.
 Open-cell foam is softer and more flexible.

 Loose-fill or blown-in insulation